Skip to content

 const token = localStorage.getItem("ACCESS_TOKEN");

-let decodedClaims = jwtDecode(token);
+const decodedClaims = jwtDecode(token);

 console.log(decodedClaims);